 Washington has budgeted $80 million dollars to organize the overthrow of the Cuban government and the social system which it defends, the one which provides free health care and education for everyone.
 Don’t take my word for the amount, look at the website of the U.S. government: http://www.cafc.gov

-Cuba is the only country on the planet where a military base and now a torture prison for people held indefinitely without charge or trial continues to occupy a part of the country’s territory.
+Cuba is the only country on the planet where a military base and a torture prison for people who may be held indefinitely, continues to occupy a part of the country’s territory.
 This is done by the United States government, whose public legislation commits it to the overthrow of the Cuban system and the restoration of capitalism.
 Through the laws such as Helms-Burton and Torricelli, and the Cuban Adjustment Act, Washington works ACTIVELY to overthrow the Cuban system.

 Cuba: has it ever tried to overthrow the United States government?
 Never!
-They sent a few agents to infiltrate right-wing Cuban exile organizations, one which organized terrorist activities against Cuba, but that’s about it.
+They sent a few agents to infiltrate right-wing Cuban exile organizations, ones which organized terrorist activities against Cuba, but that’s all.

-Not long ago the New York Philharmonic went to North Korea to perform.
+This year the New York Philharmonic went to North Korea to perform.
 Cuba is the only place on earth where people from the United States need a permission slip from the federal government to go for a visit.
 What are they so afraid that we'll see?
 How bad life supposedly is there?
 Of course Cuba has any number of problems, but somehow the society manages to work despite many obstacles.
+It's a good thing we don't have any problems here in the United States.

 In Guantanamo, the world can see what legal system Washington would impose on the rest of Cuba if only it could.
 In Guantanamo, which is United States occupied territory, prisoners are held without trial for years, and are told they could be held indefinitely even if not found guilty there.
 In this context, Cuba’s defensive measures should surprise no one.

+We can visit Saudi Arabia, China and Vietnam, even North Korea, Syria and Iran, why can't we visit Cuba and see it for ourselves?
+Cuba is our neighbor and we should simply normalize relations.
 We should all be free to visit Cuba.
-We can visit China and Vietnam, even North Korea, Syria and Iran, why can't we visit Cuba and see it for ourselves?
-Cuba is our neighbor and we should simply normalized relations with the island.

 Details on the Yahoo newsgroup: